 Globalization requires greater routes for goods transportation, and that demands new solutions related to effective use of various modes of transport.
 Seeking to attain a high level of Lithuania's integration into the European Union's transportation network, the preconditions for the smooth cooperation of various modes of transportation are being created.
 For this purpose, the project "Design and construction of an intermodal terminal at the Vilnius Public Logistics Centre" was completed by the end of 2014.
 The project was carried out by Lithuanian Railways with the essential support from the EU Cohesion Fund.
 This project also contributes to Sustainable Development goals 2030: to reduce roadway usage for cargo transportation by transferring freight to railway transport.

 Lithuania is the strongest logistics centre in the Baltics and Eastern European region.

-It is the main centre of transit and cargo transportation between East and West.
+It is the main centre of transit and freight transportation between East and West.

-• Integration of modes of transportation will permit greater cargo mobility and more effective use of vehicles, improve the quality of cargo transportation and customs services, reduce expenses for cargo transportation, and allow enhanced cooperation among companies operating in varied types of business.
+• Integration of various modes of transportation will permit greater cargo mobility and effective use of vehicles, improve the quality of cargo transportation, reduce transportation expenses, and enhance cooperation among companies operating in various business backgrounds.

-• Connection with international networks: Vilnius Intermodal Terminal and Vilnius Public Logistics Centre operations will increase the competitiveness of Lithuania's transportation and logistics system in the international market.
+• Connection with international networks: Vilnius Intermodal Terminal and Vilnius Public Logistics Centre operations increases the competitiveness of Lithuania's transport and logistics system in the international market.

-• More flexible, efficient business processes, reducing air pollution, accidents, and noise.
+• Flexible, efficient business processes, reduction of air pollution, accidents, and noise.

 Vaidotai was selected due to two factors: the railway lines passing by in close proximity (the Vaidotai railway cargo transit station is the largest in Lithuania) and the southern Vilnius ring road that is planned to be built close by.
-It will be possible to move rail cargo quickly and conveniently from the port of Klaipėda to Vilnius, Belarus and destinations further to the east.
+It will be possible to move rail cargo quickly and conveniently from the port of Klaipėda to Vilnius, Belarus and other east destinations.